p-koo/evoaug_analysis/README.md

 # EvoAug Analysis

 This repository performs the analysis from "Evolution-inspired augmentations improve deep learning for regulatory genomics" by Nicholas Keone Lee, Ziqi (Amber) Tang, Shushan Toneyan, and Peter K Koo.
+Code in this repository is shared under the MIT License.
+For additional information, see the [EvoAug repository](https://github.com/p-koo/evoaug) and EvoAug documentation on [EvoAug.ReadTheDocs.io](https://evoaug.readthedocs.io/en/latest/index.html).

 For questions, email: koo@cshl.edu